 Once on island, the roads a decent so consider renting a car to be able to truly explore everything Roatan has to offer.
 There are also taxis and shared shuttles available.
 Those staying on the water can get around by water taxi.

-The Guide on Where to Stay on Roatan
+The Guide on The Best Places to Stay on Roatan

 There are a variety of lodging options on Roatan that offer something for everyone.
 From all inclusives, to luxury resorts to backpacker hostels, there is something for every budget.

-For an alternative boutique stay and one of the best hotels on Roatan, Ibagari Boutique Hotel is recommended for those looking to relax and for the beach lifestyle.
-This is by far the most beautifully designed hotel on the island and should also get a note in our Roatan travel guide as a great place to eat.
+One of the best hotels on Roatan, Ibagari Boutique Hotel is recommended for those looking to relax and for the beach lifestyle.
+This is by far the most beautifully designed hotel on the island and should also get a note in our Roatan travel guide as a great place to eat and drink.
+In fact, their cocktails are some of the best we have tried anywhere in the world.
 The five-star resort has everything you could need, including a private garden and beach area, perfectly situated between West Bay Beach and West End.

 As foodies, when creating our Roatan travel guide, we wanted to leave no stones unturned for the best local meals.
 From traditional island cooking to fine dining, Roatán offers a great selection of places to satisfy any taste buds and budget.